KRechowicz/TrustUp/Root Development/README.md

 ## Hosting and Deployment Information

 ### Hosting
-The TrustUp application is connected to many serivices that need to me maintained for it to operate.
+The CCI application is connected to many serivices that need to me maintained for it to operate.

 Those services are as follows:
 * AWS Ec2 instance